Much of France is enduring some pretty extreme weather right now.

 In all there has been 147,000 lightning strikes so far this month, including 33, 841 on Tuesday night.
 That's double the average for May.
 Each strike is loaded with an electric charge of around a million volts, or the equivalent of 100 million light bulbs.

-Every year in France, lightning strikes 100 to 200 people, with 10 to 20 deaths annually, according to the French lightning protection association (Association Protection Foudre).
+Every year in France, lightning strikes 100 to 200 people, with 10 to 20 deaths annually, according to the French lightning protection association (Association Protection Foudre – APF).

 The association notes that victims who escape death can suffer serious burns and psychological shock.

-The risk of getting hit goes up with the temperature, so it's especially important to be vigilant now that warmer weather is (hopefully) on the way in France.
+The risk of getting hit goes up with the temperature, so it's especially important to be vigilant now that warmer weather has arrived in France.